How to Let Customers Set Priorities when they Order WooCommerce Products

 The good news is that you can let your users prioritize by combining two easy-to-use plugins.
 These are: WooCommerce Product Table and the official WooCommerce Product Add-Ons plugin.
 They’re both easy to set up, and you don’t need to add or edit any code.

 I’m assuming that you already have a WordPress WooCommerce site with some products added.
 You just need to

 If you haven’t got to this stage yet, do it now.
 The WooCommerce documentation has an excellent Getting Started section.

 First, set up WooCommerce Product Table

 - Get the WooCommerce Product Table plugin, and install it by following the instructions in the confirmation email.

 - Choose how you’d like your product tables to work by setting the options on the plugin settings page.

-- Create your one-page order form by creating a page in WordPress and clicking the ‘Insert product table’ toolbar button.
-This will add a simple shortcode to your page:
+- Create your one-page order form by creating a page in WordPress and adding a simple shortcode to your page: